ombulabs/blog/_posts/2019-02-13-three-useful-data-migrations-patterns-in-rails.markdown

 author: "etagwerker"
 ---

-At [Ombu Labs](https://www.ombulabs.com), we are big fans of [Ruby on Rails](https://rubyonrails.org) and [design patterns](https://www.ombulabs.com/blog/tags/design-patterns), especially [convention over configuration](https://rubyonrails.org/doctrine/#convention-over-configuration)!
+At [OmbuLabs](https://www.ombulabs.com), we are big fans of [Ruby on Rails](https://rubyonrails.org) and [design patterns](https://www.ombulabs.com/blog/tags/design-patterns), especially [convention over configuration](https://rubyonrails.org/doctrine/#convention-over-configuration)!
 The beauty of Rails is that you can inherit a legacy project and easily find the different layers of code in different directories.